-The European Union Reference Laboratory (EU-RL) for Dioxins and PCBs in Feed and Food organizes interlaboratory studies and proficiency tests (PTs) on the determination of PCDD/Fs and PCBs (dioxin-like PCBs and indicator PCBs) in food and feed matrices for National Reference Laboratories (NRLs) of EU member states regularly twice a year.
+The European Union Reference Laboratory (EURL) for halogenated POPs in Feed and Food organizes interlaboratory studies and proficiency tests (PTs) on the determination of PCDD/Fs and PCBs, PBDEs, HBCDDs, PFASs and CPs in food and feed matrices for National Reference Laboratories (NRLs) of EU member states regularly twice a year.
 These interlaboratory studies and PTs are also open for official laboratories of these member states, NRLs from other countries and in certain cases also for commercial laboratories performing analysis for self-control of industry.
 Since 2006, numerous interlaboratory studies and proficiency tests covering various food and feed matrices were organized by the EURL, some of these in cooperation with the Norwegian Institute of Public Health (2007) and the RIKILT – Institute of Food Safety (2010).
-Objective of the interlaboratory tests is to assess the analytical performance of participating laboratories and the interlaboratory comparability of results from analyses of the relevant parameters: 17 PCDD/Fs, 12 dioxin-like PCBs and 6 indicator PCBs.
+Objective of the interlaboratory tests is to assess the analytical performance of participating laboratories and the interlaboratory comparability of results from analyses of the relevant parameters.
 For assessment of the analytical performance, the determination of the assigned value and the scoring of the results are of profound importance and are therefore based on the requirements of ISO/IEC 17043, ISO 13528 and the IUPAC technical report on proficiency testing.
-Beyond, the network of EU-RL and NRLs of EU Member States for Dioxins and PCBs in Feed and Food developed additional criteria for an overall assessment of PT test samples (for PCDD/Fs and CPBs) and for results from application of bioanalytical screening methods for PCDD/Fs and DL-PCBs.
+Beyond, the network of EURL and NRLs of EU Member States for halogenated POPs in Feed and Food developed additional criteria for an overall assessment of PT test samples (for PCDD/Fs and CPBs) and for results from application of bioanalytical screening methods for PCDD/Fs and DL-PCBs.

 Structure of the proficiency tests

-EU-RL proficiency tests comprise the determination of PCDD/Fs, dioxin-like PCBs and indicator PCBs in feed
+EURL proficiency tests comprise the determination of the analytes of interest in feed

 and food samples applying at least one of the following methods for PCDD/Fs and PCBs and all kinds of methods for other analytes:

 - GC-HRMS-methods for PCDD/Fs and dioxin-like PCBs